kjbaker-uk/locatebssid/README.md

 2. I have tried to make it as clean as possable adhering to PEP 8.

 ## Credits
-The API and lookup website beloings to ALEXANDER MYLNIKOV at https://www.mylnikov.org/
+The API and lookup website belongs to ALEXANDER MYLNIKOV at https://www.mylnikov.org/